drivechain-project/drivechain.info/projects/index.md

 [Link.](https://bitmessage.org/wiki/Main_Page)

+Edit: I think this particular use would [not require drivechain per se](https://twitter.com/Truthcoin/status/935670042141908993).

 ### 12. Counterparty

 Digital asset market, with P2P trades.
 These assets are usually for games, or collectables, but they *may* also be backed by TTPs to enable ‘stocks on the blockchain’, 'gold on the blockchain', 'airline miles'.